M1R4-CLE/KITA_KO_Stocks_Inventory-Tracker/README.md

 # Inventory Tracker
-sale tracker for the small business owner or also known as sari sari store
+Inventory tracker for the small business owner or also known as sari sari store